scattic/Pipeline/README.md

 * The Jenkins pipeline is parametrized.
 DEPLOY=everything means all items will be built.
 DEPLOY=changes means that if a change was made in a component folder (eg filebeat), then only that component will be built (but all tests will still be executed).
 * The Jenkins pipeline will be triggered by a WebHook, which is actually a Jenkins API call.
 * The Performance test will time 100 inserts into ES, followed by query and index deletion.
 This is done with a Python script, which will first be checked by pylint.
 The script will be deployed in a temporary pod, and that deployment will get cleaned after completion.
+* FileBeat will ingest all Kubernetes logs since its pod will map to the /var/log folder on the LABSRV VM

+## To do
+* Improve security by using HTTPS and authentication for ELK
+* Improve Kubernetes and Docker security
+* Integrate a static code analysis tool, see https://owasp.org/www-community/Source_Code_Analysis_Tools

 ## Helpful references:
 * [https://www.computers.wtf/posts/jenkins-webhook-with-parameters/](https://www.computers.wtf/posts/jenkins-webhook-with-parameters/)